Spanish league files complaint against PSG over Mbappé - WHIZ News

 The league said it denounced PSG to UEFA this week, adding to a similar complaint it made in April against Manchester City, which it says also “continuously fails to comply with the current financial fair play regulations.”

-The Spanish league said it will take additional legal action against PSG in the European Union, France and Switzerland.
+The Spanish league said it has also hired law firms in France and Switzerland in order to take additional legal action “before the relevant bodies in France and the European Union as soon as possible.”

 “LaLiga considers that these practices alter the ecosystem and the sustainability of soccer, harm all European clubs and leagues, and only serve to artificially inflate the market with money not generated in soccer itself,” the league said in a statement.